1. notice

 A symbolic representation for multiple input or output lines in a computing unit (p.
 54 of ref-1) (3 inputs 2 outputs)

-[control-circuit] Control circuit, selector or multiplexer
+[control_circuit] Control circuit, selector or multiplexer

 is the control circuit.
 Its function is